coodyme/dot/README.md

 > Require a fresh install of `Debian-based` systems like `Ubuntu Server 24.04+`.

-`GUI`: Run the setup in your main PC, and use the graphical interface to interact with your development environment.

-> The main advantage of this setup is that you can use a single machine for development and personal use, without the need to connect to a remote server.

-> Require a fresh install of `Ubuntu 24.04+`.

-## Extra Features

-There are some extra scripts that you can use to manually install some applications and tools:

-- Install Brew
-- Install Multipass
-- Install Starship
-- Install Termius
-- Install JetBrains Toolbox
-- Install Brave Browser
-- Install Firefox
-- Install Google Chrome
-- Install Spotify
-- Install AnyDesk
-- Install TradingView
-- Install TablePlus
-- Install ClickUp
-- Install Trezor Suite
-- Install Visual Studio Code

-> There scripts are available for `Debian-based` systems and `macOS`.
+`GUI (Optional)`: Run this if you want to install various applications and tools in your main PC that helps in your development environment.
+(Compatible with `macOS` and `Ubuntu 24.04+`).

+> This setup will check if you are running `macOS` or `Ubuntu` and install the necessary packages and tools.

 > For `debian-based` systems, will use **apt** to install the packages, and for `macOS`, will use **brew**.

 ## Install

-Just run the following command in your terminal (Not working yet):
+Just run the following command in your terminal:

 ```bash
 wget -qO- https://coody.me/dot/install | bash